estebillan/ucip/GITHUB_AUTH_SETUP.md

 ## Prerequisites

-1. **GitHub Repository Owner/Maintainer Access**: You must have Owner or Maintainer permissions for the `ravinderraju/clientraker` repository
+1. **GitHub Repository Owner Access**: You must have Owner permissions for the `steveraju/ucip` repository
 2. **DigitalOcean Account**: Access to your DigitalOcean account
 3. **Personal Access Token**: A DigitalOcean Personal Access Token